PDF Family Law Form Library

 The Summons is issued by the court clerk when the FL-370 and Fl-372 are filed.
 It must be properly served upon the pension plan administrator in order for the joinder to be effective.

-Earnings Assignment Orders and Initiating Contempt Proceedings
+Earnings Assignment Orders, Support Arrears and Contempt Proceedings

-This form is submitted to the court, and when signed by a Judge constitutes an order to the party to appear at a hearing to "give any legal reason why this court should not find you guilty of contempt."
+This form is submitted to the court, and when signed by a Judge constitutes an order to the party to appear at a hearing to "give any legal reason why this court should not find them guilty of contempt."

 This is the charging declaration which alleges the facts establishing a contempt.
 Because contempts are criminal in the sense that people can be jailed and/or fined, you have a very high burden of proof to win a contempt and it is essential that you make no mistakes in preparing this paperwork.
 A non-lawyer is extremely unlikely to be able to use this remedy successfully.